 There must not be any sharp edges that could increase the severity of injuries to pedestrians and other road users.
-See also the document MR800 Hazardous Projections .
+See also Hazardous projections.

 The fitting of a rear spoiler that incorporates a brake light requires any originally fitted equipment eye-level brake light to be disconnected.

 All vehicles converted from left-hand drive to right-hand drive must be converted in accordance with the Code of Practice for Steering Conversions for Left Hand Drives.

 An engineering report prepared by a light vehicle engineering signatory must be submitted specifying that the requirements of VSB Number 4 have been met.

 For all steering conversions, an application to modify should be sent to Vehicle Standards.
 You will be sent a Statement of Requirements to complete.

 The statement of requirements is required by Department for Infrastructure and Transport before a vehicle can be booked for inspection.

 Vehicles fitted with welded steering components must comply with the requirements set out in VSB Number 4.
 Welded steering components are not acceptable unless certified by a chartered professional engineer.